Money in the Bank (2015)

-Seven matches were contested at the event, including one match on the Kickoff pre-show.
+Seven matches were contested at the event, including one on the Kickoff pre-show.
 The titular ladder match for the Money in the Bank contract was won by Sheamus.
 In the main event, Seth Rollins retained the WWE World Heavyweight Championship in a ladder match against Dean Ambrose.
-In other prominent matches, WWE United States Champion John Cena defeated NXT Champion Kevin Owens in a non-title match and The Prime Time Players (Darren Young and Titus O'Neil) defeated The New Day (Big E and Xavier Woods) to win the WWE Tag Team Championship.
+In other prominent matches, WWE United States Champion John Cena defeated NXT Champion Kevin Owens in a non-title match, and The Prime Time Players (Darren Young and Titus O'Neil) defeated The New Day (Big E and Xavier Woods) to win the WWE Tag Team Championship.

 The event had 57,000 buys (excluding WWE Network views), down from the previous year's 122,000 buys.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between June and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2015, the winner received a contract for a WWE World Heavyweight Championship match.
-The 2015 event was the sixth event in the Money in the Bank chronology and it took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
-It was also the first WWE pay-per-view event that was held in Columbus since 2004's Bad Blood.
+The 2015 event was the sixth Money in the Bank and it took place on June 14, 2015, at the Nationwide Arena in Columbus, Ohio.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+It was also the first WWE pay-per-view event that was held in Columbus since Bad Blood in June 2004.
 To promote the WWE Network, Money in the Bank was available for free to new subscribers in over 140 countries.